AWS Partner Network (APN) Blog

 Figure 1 – Example multi-tenant search cluster deployment.

-The example application includes a search service that uses Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), where tenant users can upload items which will then be searched by tenant customers.
+The example application includes a search service that uses Amazon OpenSearch Service, where tenant users can upload items which will then be searched by tenant customers.

 Two models can be considered here: a silo model for premium tenants, and a pooled model for basic tier tenants.
 This means premium tenants will have dedicated domains (or clusters) and basic tier tenants will use shared domains.
 Also, each tenant has its own index size and search rate, represented by the different size tenant icons and arrows.